lmadem/1X1-Router-/README.md

   <summary>Challenge</summary>

 #### The error-injection and erroneous cases
 <li> The simulation environment is hanging and going into a forever loop.
-It is because the driver, imonitor and omonitor run() tasks run forever, the output monitor block will end up in a forever loop </li>
+It is because the run() task of driver, imonitor and omonitor components run forever, the output monitor block will end up in a forever loop when the stimulus is error-injected or erroneous </li>
-<li> Here, the design has status registers and it became bit easy to test error-injection and erroneous testcases </li>
+<li> Here, the design has status registers and it became easy to test error-injection and erroneous testcases </li>
 <li> But in general, the mechanism to control the simulation environment in an organized way even for error-injection and erroneous cases are bit tricky</li>
 <li> The solution would be using UVM, as it has objections and timeouts </li>
+<li> Reference link for the above problem : https://verificationacademy.com/forums/t/how-to-stop-a-simulation-in-a-controlled-way/35064 </li>

 </details>